digital-land/digital-land/content/guidance/developer-contributions/index.md

 title: "Developer contribution data format and publishing"
 ---

 The National Planning Policy Framework requires all local planning authorities and certain other organisations to publish their developer contributions data on a regular basis and in an agreed format.
+That format hasn’t yet been agreed, but the following guidance is a working approach that we plan to refine with your input.

-We want to develop a data format and publishing guidance that results in better insights into how developer contributions are supporting community infrastructure.
-But we also want a standard that causes as little disruption as possible to your existing processes, which we would like your [feedback on.](https://docs.google.com/forms/d/1pvblp8l4ODFmv91yyktArGaiskVnJgFcWDCYBBRgc2A)
+Our aim is to develop a data format and publishing guidance that results in better insights into how developer contributions are supporting community infrastructure.
+But we also want a standard that causes as little disruption as possible to your existing processes.
+Please, [share your feedback on](https://docs.google.com/forms/d/1pvblp8l4ODFmv91yyktArGaiskVnJgFcWDCYBBRgc2A) this guidance to help us succeed.

-## Making your register findable and useable
+## Make your register findable and useable

 To meet the needs of planners, members of the community and others, your developer contributions data must be easy: